A survey, review, and future trends of skin lesion segmentation and classification: Introduction

-This aimed article provides a rigorous survey, review, and analysis of the SLA methods in the last decade's published literature from 2011 to 2020.
-To conduct the aspired process, we primarily focus on Skin Lesion Segmentation (SLS) and Skin Lesion Classification (SLC), where the employed preprocessing is a prerequisite step for both tasks.
-The former scheme, SLS, can be accomplished by applying various image analysis (and/or computer vision) algorithms \citep{korotkov2012computerized, oliveira2018computational} and end-to-end Deep Learning (DL) methods \citep{jafari2016skin}.
-The latter task, SLC, can be succeeded by involving different Machine Learning (ML) \citep{kassem2021machine} and end-to-end DL algorithms \citep{dildar2021skin, kassem2021machine}.
-It necessitates mentioning that the employment of ML-based SLC requires comprehensive feature engineering \citep{oliveira2018computational}.
+This article provides a systematic survey, assessment, and analysis of SLA approaches from 2011 through 2022, focusing on Skin Lesion Segmentation (SLS) and Skin Lesion Classification (SLC).
+SLS schemes employ image analysis (and/or computer vision) algorithms \citep{korotkov2012computerized, oliveira2018computational} or end-to-end Deep Learning (DL) methodologies \citep{jafari2016skin}, while SLC uses Machine Learning (ML) \citep{kassem2021machine} or end-to-end DL algorithms \citep{dildar2021skin, kassem2021machine}.
+It is noteworthy that the employment of ML-based SLC requires comprehensive feature engineering \citep{oliveira2018computational}.
 Therefore, we discuss SLA's feature extraction steps in the SLC task.
-Again, it is also noteworthy that the end-to-end DL models often do not demand preprocessing steps due to their powerful automated learning capability \citep{ososkov2017shallow}.
-However, this article explores different SLS and SLC papers from 2011 to 2020 for summarizing their input data (datasets utilization, preprocessing, augmentations, and solving imbalance problems), method configuration (techniques, architectures, module frameworks, and losses), training tactics (hyperparameters settings), and evaluation criteria (metrics).
-Their straightforward technical concepts and utilization tendencies with recommendations are systematically provided to assist the researchers in getting that information in a single article.
-However, the essential contributions of this survey article on the SLS and SLC will be supportive for the research community in the following contexts: \begin{itemize} \item Provide essential knowledge regarding SLA tasks by compiling articles published over the past decade (2011-2020), covering SLS and SLC mechanisms with a variety of integral strategies and insightful back-and-forth exchanges.
+This article summarizes input data (dataset utilization, preprocessing, augmentations, and solving imbalance problems), method configuration (techniques, architectures, module frameworks, and losses), training tactics (hyperparameter settings), and evaluation criteria (metrics) from past publications.
+It systematically presents their simple technological fundamentals and usage trends with recommendations to help researchers.
+It can make contributions in the following contexts: \begin{itemize} \item \MKH{Provide essential knowledge regarding SLA tasks by compiling articles published over the past twelve years (2011–2022), covering SLS and SLC mechanisms with a variety of integral strategies and insightful back-and-forth exchanges.}

-\item Investigate the perspicuity scenario of a variety of datasets with potential future trends and their existing requirements in the field of survey analysis that is being addressed.
+\item Investigate the insight scenario of a variety of datasets with potential future trends and their existing requirements in the field of survey analysis that is being addressed.

-\item Analyze the many different preprocessing and augmentation procedures that are used in SLA in order to reveal their effectiveness, trends, and necessity.
-For instance, augmentations can be employed to construct an authentic and robust supervised SLA model, handle class imbalance issues, and so on.
+\item Analyze the many different preprocessing and augmentation procedures that are used in SLA in order to reveal their effectiveness, trends, and necessity to construct a robust supervised SLA model and mitigate class imbalance issues.